Is Australia safe? Everything you need to know

 Sharks

-Once, on a boat trip off the coast of Australia, a passenger asked the captain if there were sharks in the water.
-Used to this question, he told us to dip our fingers into the ocean and taste the water: “if it’s salty, that means there are sharks.”
+Once, on a boat trip off the coast of Australia, a passenger asked our captain if there were sharks in the water.
+Used to this question, he told us to dip our fingers into the ocean and taste the water: “If it’s salty, that means there are sharks.”
 His message was simple: sharks live in the ocean.

-However, we do take action to deter them or warn people about certain areas.
+However, in Australia, we do take action to deter them or warn people about certain areas.
 Some popular beaches use shark nets or even fence-off areas of water to allow swimmers a stress-free dip.
 Others will have lifeguards who watch for potential movement and ring an alarm to get people out of the water if a shark is sighted.
-If you’re concerned about swimming at a beach, opt for a lifeguard-patrolled.
+If you’re concerned about swimming in the ocean, opt for a lifeguard-patrolled beach.

 What about crocodiles, jellyfish and stingrays?

-So we’ve cleared the air about the big three, but what about the other toothy, stingy and barbey wildlife that call Australia home?
+So I’ve cleared the air about the big three, but what about the other toothy, stingy and barbey wildlife that call Australia home?

 Close up of a crocodile on the bank of a river in Kakadu National Park, Northern Territory, Australia